Single-Particle Mobility Edge without Disorder

 \textit{Model.}---We consider a 1D tight-binding Hamiltonian with Stark effect in the so-called mosaic lattice \cite{wang2020one} of length $L$ parameterized by an integer $\kappa$,

 where

-Here $c_n$ is the annihilation operator at site $n$, $J$ is the hopping between neighboring sites, $F$ is the constant force of an uniform field, and $l=1,2,\dots,N$.
-The on-site potential $\epsilon_n$ is introduced so that the model has a well-defined phase $\phi$, which is important for the ME calculation; it has no physical significance.
+Here $c_n$ is the annihilation operator at site $n=0,1,2,\dots,L-1$; $J$ is the nearest-neighbor hopping , $F$ is a constant force, and $l=0,1,2,\dots,N-1$.
+The on-site potential $\epsilon_n$ is introduced so that the model has a well-defined phase $\phi$, which is needed to calculate the ME; it has no physical significance.

 This model has the Stark potential on every $\kappa$-th site and zero otherwise.
 Since the potential occurs with interval $\kappa$, we can introduce a supercell containing the nearest $\kappa$ sites.
 If the model contains $N$ supercells, the lattice length will be $L=\kappa N$.